 photo credit: Monkey Bar

-How To Get In: Reservations are released online two weeks in advance at midnight.
-Unlike many places on this list, Claud usually has open reservations as long as you're willing to book a full two weeks in advance.
-So plan ahead.
-Walk-ins are accepted for the 16 bar and rail seats.
+How To Get In: Reservations are released online two weeks in advance at 9am.
+Unlike many places on this list, Claud usually has a few open reservations for anyone who's willing to book a full two weeks in advance.
+Six counter seats are saved for walk-ins every night.

 Verdict: The view alone is worth the hassle of getting a reservation, but the grilled Israeli food is what makes Laser Wolf worth getting excited about.
 Plan a group dinner at this Philly import on top of the Hoxton Hotel in Williamsburg.